ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lectures/lect06.md

 * Reading a line from a file: getline()
 * Reading until the end of file is reached
 * Detecting failures
-* Printing error messages to standard error with cerr
-* When do we use exit() and why?